cdc-bot-js-npm/documentation/functions/command-functions/newchannel.md

 # $newChannel

-This function returns the new discord channel data registred, its used in the [`onChannelUpdate`](https://github.com/cdc-bot-js-npm/documentation/blob/main/guides/client-events.md) event.
+This function returns the new discord channel data registred, its used in the [`onChannelUpdate/onChannelCreate`](https://github.com/cdc-bot-js-npm/documentation/blob/main/guides/client-events.md) events.

 ## Usage